kimhw99/Minecraft/PackConverter/readme.md

 - Packs that rely heavily on 3D / JSON models may be buggy.
 - Certain entities (Horses, Boats, Zombie Pigmen) will not convert properly as they have different entity models.
 - Some PVP packs will look different from the original because they were designed to be an overlay for the new 1.14 Jappa textures.
-You can download a pre-converted Jappa pack and overlay it on top to resolve this.
+You can download a [pre-converted Jappa pack](https://www.curseforge.com/minecraft/texture-packs/jappa-backport) and overlay the converted pack on top to resolve this.
 Alternatively, you can extract the textures from the minecraft .jar file and convert it into a 1.8 pack using the PackConverter.